Geriatric Horse Care

 Horse’s teeth change as they age due to natural development, vices, injuries or changes in eating behavior.
 Dental exams for older horses are recommended every six months, but you should schedule an exam with your veterinarian if the following clinical signs are present:

 - Long fibers or grain in the feces

-Heaves is recurrent airway obstruction caused by inflammation of the lower airways, typically due to hypersensitivity to inhaled molds and dusts.
-The clinical signs of heaves may include coughing, nasal discharge, exercise intolerance, post-exercise breathing difficulty, and a visible “heave” line.
-If any of these clinical signs are evident, call you veterinarian to discuss options for care.
+Heaves, also referred to as “equine asthma,” is recurrent airway obstruction caused by inflammation of the lower airways, typically due to hypersensitivity to inhaled molds and dusts.
+The clinical signs of heaves may include coughing, nasal discharge, exercise intolerance, post-exercise breathing difficulty and a visible “heave” line (pictured left).

 The risk of diarrhea increases with age due to disruption of normal physiological processes.
 It is common and can be frustrating to diagnose and treat.
-Remember to keep your horse properly hydrated at all times and work with your veterinarian to treat diarrhea as soon as it starts.
+Some causes are parasitism, IBD, sand, lympohsarcoma, NSAIDs, salmonella, abdominal abscesses and other systemic diseases.
+Keep your horse properly hydrated at all times and work with your veterinarian to treat diarrhea as soon as it starts.

 Cushing’s disease is the loss of dopamine production in the hypothalamus.
 Horses over the age of seven can get Cushing’s disease, but the average age is 19-21 and prevalence of the disease increases drastically after 30 years.
-It is caused by adenomas in pituitary, increased secretion of multiple hormones or compression of surrounding brain structures.
+Clinical signs of Cushing’s disease include:

 - Hirsuitism and poor hair coat

 - Muscle mass atrophy

 Equine Metabolic Syndrome

 Equine Metabolic Syndrome is a developed resistance to insulin.
 All horses over the age of five are at risk, but the most common breeds are morgans, paso finos, arabs, fjords and horses with a genetic predisposition.
 Clinical signs include: